gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 There are many repositories [#sharekitrepo]_ which at some point *stall* development because its authors don't accept pull requests and Google still points to their fork despite others being more advanced.
-Sometimes a note like "*sorry, went out for coffee, will never be back*" could give ideas to the contributors that the selected fork is a dead end, but people don't want to be nice to each other, and therefore we can't have nice things [#medicaidd]_.
+Sometimes a note like *"sorry, went out for coffee, will never be back"* could give ideas to the contributors that the selected fork is a dead end, but people don't want to be nice to each other, and therefore we can't have nice things [#medicaidd]_.
 In a few rare cases the community can pick up dead projects and fork